 There is a similar pattern with the Seagate 1.5TB drives.
 The Barracuda 7200.11 is having problems, but the Barracuda LP is doing well.

-9-30-2014 – We were nicely asked by the folks at HGST to replace the name Hitachi with the name HGST given that HGST is no longer an Hitachi company.
-To that end we have changed Hitachi to HGST in this post and in the graph.
+September 30, 2014: We were nicely asked by the folks at HGST to replace the name Hitachi with the name HGST given that HGST is no longer a Hitachi company.
+To that end, we have changed Hitachi to HGST in this post and in the graph.